What’s included in a visual brake check?

 Depending on the spacing and design of your wheel, you may be able to see a shining silver disc behind the alloy spokes.
 Brake discs should be shiny and free of blemishes or pronounced grooves.
 Thin lines, meanwhile, are signs of normal wear.

-Checking Hydraulics
+Checking hydraulics

 As we transition from slushy Canadian winter roads to sun-baked asphalt and back again, metal brake lines can become corroded from exposure to salt or ice-melting chemical solutions.
 Our mechanic experts also inspect rubber-coated lines to ensure the coating remains supple and that your brake calipers display no evidence of sticking, seizing or binding.